SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 How much is the enrollment deposit, and when is it due?

 No, federal student aid cannot be used to pay the deposit.
 Your nonrefundable deposit must be paid prior to enrolling to secure your seat in the program, and the full deposit will be applied to your first term’s bill.

 To view your award package in your student portal, you must be enrolled.
 To learn more about your options prior to submitting your deposit, please visit UD’s Graduate School Affordability page.
 If you have additional questions, please contact your admission counselor or the financial aid office.

 Tuition bills are prepared on the 1st of the month following course registration, with your payment due on the 22nd of the month.

 Statement of Account notifications will be sent via email for review in your University of Dayton student Portal, Porches.

 You can pay your bill online directly through My Payment Center, which can be found on Porches.
 Go to Porches, select Flyer Student Services and then go to My Payment Center.

 You may use:

-An e-check – ACH
+- An e-check – ACH

-A credit card (a convenience fee is required)
+- A credit card (a convenience fee is required)

 You may also mail a payment check to the processing center listed on your bill.
 If you are local to the University of Dayton, you may pay in person during normal business hours at St. Mary’s Hall, Room 108.
 You may use:

 Your employer should use the same methods discussed under “How do I pay my bill?”
 If your employer is reimbursing you for tuition costs, we offer an Employer Deferred Tuition Reimbursement Plan.
 For questions, please contact Kathy Ferguson between 8:30 a.m. and 4:30 p.m.
 Monday through Friday:

 Office: Room 108, St. Mary’s Hall, 300 College Park Drive, Dayton, OH 45469-1600

 Are payment plan options available for online students?
-No, payment plans are not available.

 Students with student accounts that are financially delinquent, and for which no confirmed payment arrangements have been made with the Office of Student Accounts, are subject to penalties and loss of certain university privileges including, but not limited to, loss of registration status, student housing and dining services.
 Students with delinquent accounts are not permitted to register for classes.

 Credit balances resulting from loans or financial aid awards are available for refund after the first week of the semester.
 You may sign up online for direct deposit of refunds, otherwise checks will be mailed to your permanent address on file.
 Instructions are on the Flyer Student Services website.

-What is the Title IV Authorization?
 University of Dayton can receive authorization from the student to apply these funds for other charges, such as health center fees, interest charges, etc. Federal Title IV funds consist of the Federal Pell Grant, the Federal SEOG Grant, Federal Direct Loans, Federal Perkins Loans, the Federal PLUS Loan and the Federal TEACH Grant.
 In addition, the University of Dayton can receive authorization to apply excess Title IV funds to the prior year’s education-related charges for up to $200.
 For more information and to access the Title IV Authorization form, visit UD’s Financial Aid Forms page.

 All billing questions should be directed to the Office of Student Accounts.
 The Office of Student Accounts can be reached at email@example.com or +1-937-229-4141.

 University of Dayton Student Portal Setup

 A UD email address account is provided to all UD students, faculty and staff upon enrollment or employment.
 This account provides access to your UDmail as well as other Google services.
 Unlike a consumer Gmail account, this account is administered by UDIT, is ad-free and offers unlimited email storage space.

 You can access UDmail on your Front Porch tab in your Porches portal.
 Log in with your University of Dayton username and password, then look for the UDmail channel in the middle of the Front Porch tab.

 The University of Dayton student portal is called Porches.
 Your Porches account includes access to academic records, billing, financial aid, direct deposit setup and more.
 You will need your ID username and password to log in to Porches.

 Financial Aid at University of Dayton